nalapati/sdc-vehicle-detection/README.md

 ### Sliding Window Search in Action
 In the notebook cells:

 HOG features alone had an accuracy of 98.3% augmented with color and histogram features bumped the accuracy to 99.6%.
 In addition to this, heatmaps were generated from the input image.
 Essentially increment a pixel in the red channel of a reference matrix if the pixel is within a bounding box that contains a car.
 Heatmaps are generated over bounding boxes over multiple frames of sliding window search.
 Thresholding is applied on pixel intensities, such that pixel values below the thresholds are zeroed out.
 The final bounding boxes are determined by labelling connected components in the reference matrix.
 The bounding boxes surrounding the connected components are then overlayed on original image.
-This test video best illustrates the search in action.
+The test video at the end of this section best illustrates the search in action.

 Sliding Window samples: